Biomedical Science (BMS) courses

 BMS 645 Clinical Gross AnatomyPrerequisite: admission to Master of Occupational Therapy program.

 The course offers in-depth coverage of basic, applied and clinical aspects of gross anatomy.
 An advanced musculoskeletal anatomy course that emphasizes the study of functional relationships between musculature, nervous tissue, vascular and skeletal components for the extremities and axial skeleton: Cadaver dissection laboratory experience is used to enhance understanding of three dimensional anatomical relationships for specific body regions.
 Students observe, discuss, teach, learn and dissect all body systems in detail.
 This course incorporate traditional didactic lectures, discussions, laboratory dissection, students teaching students (peer-teaching) in laboratory sessions and assignments that rely on critical thinking.
 Identical with OTE 645.
 Cannot receive credit for both BMS 645 and OTE 645.

-BMS 658 Recombinant DNA TechniquesPrerequisite: C grade or better in BMS 622.
+BMS 658 Recombinant DNA and Protein TechniquesPrerequisite: C grade or better in BMS 521 or BMS 622.

-A laboratory intensive course designed to extend the molecular biology principles and current techniques used in gene cloning, site-directed mutagenesis, transformation of eukaryotic cells, designing gene expression vectors, performing molecular hybridization techniques, confirming gene expression through reverse transcriptase PCR, and DNA sequencing.
+A laboratory intensive course designed to extend the biochemical and molecular biology principles and current techniques used in gene cloning, transformation of eukaryotic cells, gene expression through reverse transcriptase PCR and western blot analysis, immunoprecipitation, DNA sequencing, and mass spectrometry.
 May be taught concurrently with BMS 558.
 Cannot receive credit for both BMS 558 and BMS 658.

 BMS 660 Medical and Pathologic Physiology LaboratoryPrerequisite: admission to MS in Cell and Molecular Biology Program.